chrischenyi/PyCharm/README.md

 python -c "from keras import backend; print(backend.backend())
 ```

-# specify backedn to use by Keras
+### specify backend to use by Keras
 ``` sh
 KERAS_BACKEND=theano python -c "from keras import backend; print(backend.backend())
 ```

+# How to create a Model
+1. Load data
+2. Define Model
+3. Compile Model
+4. Fit Model
+5. Evaludate Model
+6. Tie It All Together
+7. Prediction